kirill-d-lappo/kirill-d-lappo/README.md

     **Responsibilities**:

+    * Stories and task assessment, work planning
+    * Stories implementations
+    * Code investigation
+    * Code clean up and refactoring
-    * [TODO]
+    * Code review
+    * Issue verifications and investigations
+    * [Minor] Helped with CI processes support

     **Achievements**:

-    * Set up monitoring tool(`Grafana`) for QA environment, where it collects logs and checks server state.
+    * Set up monitoring tool(`Grafana`) for QA environments, where it collects logs and checks server state.

-    * Wrote ps scripts, that build solution, create Install Shield installer, packed installer and additional installation files into an archive.
+      That helped our teamn a lot with issue detection on multiple environments.

+    * Created build scripts, that create customized install solution (Install Shield, custom launchers, etc.).

       It significantly reduced amount of manual work and build time (11-14 minute of pure script running).